What to expect:

 A life jacket for you dog is a must even if they’re strong swimmers.
 Why?
 There’s a few reasons, one is it is so much easier to pick them up by the handle to get them back on the board because chances are your dog will go for a swim.
 Then of course safety, even strong swimmers can get tired and they may take in too much water “dry drowning” so the jacket helps keep them above water.

 I personally like to wear short shorts and a tank top or long sleeves to avoid getting sun because I have fair skin.
-Do remember a new dog, may become scared and scratch you while trying to get back on the board so you may want to wear long sleeves for that reason.
+A dog new to paddling may become scared and scratch you while trying to get back on the board so you may want to wear long sleeves for that reason.

 If you wear glasses/sunglasses a strap is recommended so you don’t lose them if you fall in.
 Same goes with a hat, wear one you don’t mind losing.